knative/docs/docs/serving/services/using-queue-extensions.md

 # Using extensions enabled by QPOptions

+QPOptions is a Queue Proxy feature that enables extending Queue Proxy with additional Go packages.
+For example, the [security-guard](https://knative.dev/security-guard/README.md) repository extends Queue Proxy by adding runtime security features to protect user services.

 Once your cluster is setup with extensions enabled by QPOptions, a Service can decide which extensions it wish to use and how to configure such extensions.
 Activating and configuring extensions is described here.

 ## Overview